BI-STEM-Away/sMAP_dev/index.md

 {% include button.html text="Our GitHub" icon="github" link="https://github.com/BI-STEM-Away/shiny_app_dev" color="#88B98F" %} {% include button.html text="App Documentation" link="" color="#88B98F" %} {% include button.html text="STEM-Away"  link="https://stemaway.com/" color="#88B98F" %} {% include button.html text="Our LinkedIn" link="https://www.linkedin.com/company/stemaway/" color="#88B98F" %}

 ## Team Structure

+Our team consists of five sub-groups:

-- Group A - In charge of developing code for the transcriptomics pipeline.
+Group A - In charge of developing code for the transcriptomics pipeline.

-- Group B1 - In charge of taking the code from group A and implementing it in R Shiny.
+Group B1 - In charge of taking the code from group A and implementing it in R Shiny.

-- Group B2 - In charge of formatting/layout of the R Shiny App.
+Group B2 - In charge of formatting/layout of the R Shiny App.

-- Group C - In charge of GitHub management and code documentation.
+Group C - In charge of GitHub management and code documentation.

-- Group D - In charge of developing the GitHub page and documentation site.
+Group D - In charge of developing the GitHub page and documentation site.

 If you have any questions, please reach out to our team.